Elie Wiesel Essay Contest 2014 Guidelines

 - All essays must have a title.

-- Essay should be titled, typed in 12-point font in English, double-spaced with 1" margins and numbered pages.
+- Essay should be titled, typed in 12-point font easily readable font (such as Times New Roman), double-spaced with 1" margins and numbered pages.

 - Any interested professor at the student's school may act as a Faculty Sponsor.

-- Students entering the contest are required to have a Faculty Sponsor review their essay and sign the Entry Form.
+- Students entering the contest are required to have a Faculty Sponsor review and electronically verify their essay.

 - Faculty members should only endorse thought-provoking, well-written essays that fall within the contest guidelines.

 - The Foundation requires an official letter from your Registrar on your institution's letterhead, or from the National Student Clearing House verifying

 - Entries must be submitted online through a submission system.

 - Essays will be uploaded as a PDF (.pdf).

 - Enrollment verification must be uploaded as a PDF file.